CIS5650-Fall-2025/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 ## <a name="pi">Introduction</a>

 In this project, I implemented the Forward+ and Clustered Deferred shading methods using WebGPU.
 The scene features the Sponza Atrium model with a large number of dynamic point lights.
 The project compares different rendering methods in terms of performance and efficiency, especially in high-resolution settings with thousands of moving lights.
+The base code for this project is derived from a GPU course project at the University of Pennsylvania

 **Key Features**
 - WebGPU-based Rendering Pipelines: